Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Monte Carlo Simulation

-Table \ref{tab:Forecast-Evaluation:-General} assesses the forecasting performance of these predictors.
-Considering point forecasts, Heterosk-NP-R and Heterosk-Param constitute the first tier, Heterosk-NP-disc and Heterosk-NP-C can be viewed as the second tier, Homosk-NP-C is the third tier, and Homog and Heterosk-Flat are markedly inferior.
-It is not surprising that more parsimonious estimators outperform Heterosk-NP-C in terms of point forecasts, though Heterosk-NP-C is correctly specified while the parsimonious ones are not.

-Nevertheless, the focus of this paper is density forecasting, where Heterosk-NP-C becomes the most accurate density predictor.
-Several lessons can be inferred from a more detailed comparison among predictors.
-First, based on the comparison between Heterosk-NP-C and Homog/Homosk-NP-C, it is important to account for individual effects in both coefficients $\lambda_{i}$s and shock sizes $\sigma_{i}^{2}$s.
+The left two columns of Table \ref{tab:Forecast-Evaluation:-General} describe the prior setups of $f_{\lambda}$ and $f_{\sigma^{2}}$.
+Due to cross-sectional heteroskedasticity and correlated random coefficients, the prior structures become more complicated.
+I further add Homosk-NP-C to examine whether it is practically relevant to model heteroskedasticity.
+The third column of Table \ref{tab:Forecast-Evaluation:-General} assesses the forecasting performance under correct specification.
+Heterosk-NP-C is the most accurate density predictor.
+There are several messages if we compare density forecast performance across predictors.
+First, based on the comparison between Heterosk-NP-C and Homog/Homosk-NP-C, it is important to account for individual effects in both coefficients $\lambda_{i}$ and shock size $\sigma_{i}^{2}$.
 Second, comparing Heterosk-NP-C with Heterosk-Flat/Heterosk-Param, we see that the flexible nonparametric prior plays a significant role in enhancing density forecasts.
 Third, the difference between Heterosk-NP-C and Heterosk-NP-disc indicates that the discrete prior performs less satisfactorily when the underlying individual heterogeneity is continuous.
 Last, Heterosk-NP-R is less favorable than Heterosk-NP-C, which necessitates a careful modeling of the correlated random coefficient structure.

+Under a misspecified $v_{it}$ distribution, the oracle knows the true distribution of $v_{it}$ and still serves as a legitimate benchmark for forecast evaluation.
+Although there is no theoretical guarantee, the proposed semiparametric method could still be helpful in density forecasts due to its flexibility---in the last column of Table \ref{tab:Forecast-Evaluation:-General}, the relative ranking is the same as the correctly specified case, and NP-C is still significantly better than the alternatives.